Hissp Primer#

 Any tuple that is not quoted, empty, or a special form or macro is a run-time call.

-The first element of a call tuple is the callable.
+The first element of a call tuple represents the callable.
 The remaining elements are for the arguments.

 #> (print : :?
 1 :?
 2 :?
 3 sep ":" end "\n.")